criticalmaps/criticalmaps-ios/README.md

 ## What's this app?

 This iOS app is made for Critical Maps.
 It tracks your location and shares it with all other participants of the Critical Mass bicycle protest.
-You can use the chat to communicate with all other participants.

 ## How the App Works